rashedul-hassan-app/search_ft/README.md

 ## Additional Comments
- Testing is done via C# NUnit.
-The whole process has been quite an interesting and a learning curve.
-There is so much more that can be developed on top of it, however to keep within timeframe, this version has been submitted.
+ End to End Testing is done via C# NUnit.
+Could have also been done using NodeJS and selenium.

  ## Dependencies